-Column 3: Specify Means (Actions) for Achieving Departmental Objectives represents the desired "end" and associated policies, programs and projects represent the desired "means" and actions to be taken to achieve the objective.
+Column 3: Specify Means (Actions) for Achieving Departmental Objectives

+For each objective, the department must specify the required policies, programmes, schemes and projects.
+Often, an objective has one or more policies associated with it.
+Objective represents the desired "end" and associated policies, programs and projects represent the desired "means" and actions to be taken to achieve the objective.
 The latter are listed as "actions" under each objective.